 Setting the scene

-We are theatre situated in the heart of Bolton and believe in reaching out to all of the communities that surround us and are striving to bring wonderful theatrical experiences to the people of Bolton and beyond.
+We are a theatre situated in the heart of Bolton and believe in reaching out to all of the communities that surround us, and we strive to bring wonderful theatrical experiences to the people of Bolton and beyond.

 We lovingly bring stories to life on our stages designed to make you laugh, cry and sit on the edge of your seat.
-Over the course of a year you might see a comedy or 2, a brand new play, a musical, thought provoking drama, a historical retelling and more.
+Over the course of a year, you might see a comedy or two, a brandnew play, a musical, thought-provoking drama, a historical retelling and more.

 Once Upon a Time

 At nearly 50 years old we were the first theatre to be built in the North West since World War One.
-Beginning as brainchild of a university lecturer and group of students to build a theatre for the people of Bolton, the Octagon was going to be a little but different form the usual.
+Beginning as the brainchild of a university lecturer and a group of students to build a theatre for the people of Bolton, the Octagon was going to be a little bit different from the usual.

 "There was a sense of enormous achievement and a feeling that anything was possible, which was typical of the late 60s.
 The feeling behind the Octagon was to get everyone interested in the theatre."

-With amazing support from the local government, and the people of Bolton who helped raise funds brick by brick - our building was officially opened on 27 November 1967 by HRH Princess Margret and we opened our doors for the very first time to begin our long journey of telling wonderful stories to the people of Bolton and beyond.
+With amazing support from the local government, and the people of Bolton who helped raise funds brick by brick, our building was officially opened on 27 November 1967 by HRH Princess Margaret and we opened our doors for the very first time to begin our long journey of telling wonderful stories to the people of Bolton and beyond.

 The first story on our stage was Annie And Fanny by Bolton playwright Bill Naughton.
 A new play written by a local playwright – this was an exciting start to the proud tradition we have held strong for 50 years of supporting new and local writing.
 New writing has always been an important part of the Octagon story as well as producing plays from some of the greatest playwrights throughout history.

-The heart of our theatre from the day it was built right up to the present is our intimate and flexible Main Auditorium theatre space.
-Seating between 300 and 390 and unlike most theatres not only does the set change production to production but the seating develops and changes.
-Usually seen in 3 main configurations of in-the-round, end-on and thrust stage every time you come and see a show you will enjoy a totally different experience.
+The heart of our theatre from the day it was built, right up to the present, is our intimate and flexible Main Auditorium theatre space.
+It seats between 300 and 390 and unlike most theatres not only does the set change from production to production but the seating alters too and responds to the staging.
+Usually seen in three main configurations of in the round, end-on and thrust stage every time you come and see a show you will enjoy a totally different experience.